Need Help? Call National Suicide Prevention Lifeline 1-800-273-8255 Veterans Press 1

 Mental Health First Aid and ASIST (Applied Suicide Intervention Skills Training) enable participants to directly intervene in crisis

 We are bringing together key community stakeholders who are committed to seeing the statistics of suicide reduced.
 By structuring partnerships with the subject matter experts of key agencies, efforts are concentrated and focused, reducing the fractured effect of multiple players.
 Through intentional scheduled education as well as availing online opportunities, impact is multiplied through anchored ambassadors for caregivers, veteran service organizations, first responders and churches.
 Our community will be the model for cities across the nation!

 We Want You!
 Get started and get engaged.
 Help your community, neighbors and friends get the education to be armed to fight the crisis of suicide.

-The Suicide Crisis Line can be a lifesaver.
+The Suicide Crisis Line can be a lifesaver and the first step in suicide prevention.
 Like knowing to dial 911, having the Crisis Line saved in your contacts enables you to have the resource right at your fingertips.
 Trained professionals are available 24/7

 Sign up to hear from us about upcoming events, scheduled trainings, and how you can help!

 Your contributions help fund the effort to reduce suicides in the military and veteran community.